 Whether you’re looking to secure a place for a premiere, or release a single, create an electronic press kit that mirrors your intention.
 Then, research music blogs and Spotify playlists, create a spreadsheet, and reach out personally to those that are a good fit with an email that includes a link to your EPK.

 You might send dozens of emails before getting a positive reply, but keep at it.
 Momentum can start with even a couple of people becoming loyal advocates for your music before growing into something more substantial.

 6. Create and monetize your own artist website

 Band websites are an essential part of building a musical identity and reaching out to new fans.
-Social media still does this to a degree, but platforms like Facebook and Twitter are becoming less effective for musicians by the day by limiting your voice and reach as an artist.
+Social media can help with this, but it can also limit your reach as an artist.